-I’ve tried many latke recipes over the years, some from family friends, others from cookbooks.
-I took elements from each of my favorite recipes to come up with this classic potato latke recipe.
-These latkes are crispy and salty on the outside, soft and melty on the inside.
-It wouldn’t be Hanukkah in our house without a plate of these delicious fried treats on the dinner table.
+These potato pancakes are crispy and salty on the outside, soft and melty on the inside.
+It wouldn’t be Hanukkah in our house without a plate of these delicious fried treats on the table (or straight out of the frying pan!).
+Enjoy.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.